-- Required Documentation.
-You will need documentation that you are of legal age to marry, that you are a citizen in the country you wish to marry, and perhaps a copy of your birth certificate or other I.D.
+There are also mandatory documents you'll need to have in order to prove that you are of legal age to marry and that you are a citizen in the country you wish to marry.
+Some institutions will also require that you provide a copy of your birth certificate or other official identification.

 To put together the wedding, you'll need to work with a Family Visiting Coordinator.
 This will be your contact for arranging the wedding once permission has been received to marry the prisoner.
 Then, you'll choose an officiant.
 Your prison will most likely give you a list of approved pastors to choose from.
 Be prepared for their fees and how to pay them at the ceremony, which is most traditionally with a money order.

 You'll also need a witness for the wedding.
 Simply bring a guest who is on your fiance's approved visitor list.
 Alternatively, you can use one of the inmates who work in the visiting area.
 Finally, you'll need a marriage certificate which will also require a fee.
 Depending on the prison facility's regulations, you may be allowed time together after the ceremony for wedding pictures accompanied by a short and private visit together.

 Marrying someone in prison is generally discouraged, so it's recommended to talk to others who have married prisoners in order to better understand how difficult the role may be for you both long-term.
 This can also help you see how, upon your spouse's release from prison, the two of you will each have to make major life-changing adjustments.